Find Affordable College Courses

 Columbia Religious Studies Bachelor’s Program

-Of the 8 religion students who graduated with a bachelor's degree in 2020-2021 from Columbia, about 50% were men and 50% were women.
-The typical religion bachelor's degree program is made up of only 34% women.
-So female students are more repesented at Columbia since its program graduates 16% more women than average.
+For the most recent academic year available, 25% of religion bachelor's degrees went to men and 75% went to women.
+The typical religion bachelor's degree program is made up of only 29% women.
+So female students are more repesented at Columbia since its program graduates 46% more women than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 24% more racial-ethnic minorities in its religion bachelor's program than the national average.*
+About 75% of those who receive a bachelor's degree in religion at Columbia are white.
+This is below average for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 14% more racial-ethnic minorities in its religion bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Columbia University in the City of New York with a bachelor's in religion.